Full TitlePhase 2 Study of Abemaciclib (LY2835219) in Dedifferentiated Liposarcoma

-The purpose of this study is to assess the safety and effectiveness of the investigational drug abemaciclib in patients with dedifferentiated liposarcoma that came back after therapy or has continued to grow.
+The purpose of this study is to assess the safety and effectiveness of the drug abemaciclib in patients with dedifferentiated liposarcoma that came back after therapy or has continued to grow.
 Abemaciclib is designed to inhibit cancer growth by blocking cyclin-dependent kinases (CDK), enzymes which cancer cells need to grow and divide.
+It is approved for treating metastatic breast cancer; its use in this study is investigational.
 It is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: